Application Checklist

 Keep your opening paragraph brief with just a few sentences.
 Start with a compelling statement about who you are and why you are applying to the program.
 Summarize why are you interested in pursuing a specific MEL or MHLP program and briefly highlight two or three strengths that make you a strong candidate.

 Follow your opening paragraph with two or three body paragraphs, with each summarizing a key strength or experience that has equipped you to succeed in the program.
-Provide concrete examples from your resume to back up your statements.
+Provide concrete examples from your resumé to back up your statements.

-The body paragraphs will help the admissions committee understand the professional and academic experiences that have contributed to your leadership capacity within your industry.
+The body paragraphs will help the Admissions Committee understand the professional and academic experiences that have contributed to your leadership capacity within your industry.
 The goal of this section is to convince the committee that your skills and experience equip you to make meaningful contributions to an interdisciplinary learning environment and that you have the potential to be a forward-thinking leader within your industry after you graduate.

 Your closing paragraph will be short – no more than two or three sentences.
 Thank the admissions committee for their time and reassert your interest in the program and how it will support your goals.